-All data are based on the results of a single, well-established and piloted questionnaire comprising 44 questions (Appendix 1).
-Its development was discussed in Taras (2008) and as such is not further considered here.
+All data are based on the results of a single, well-established and piloted, questionnaire of 44 questions (Appendix 1).
+Its development was discussed in Taras (2008a) and as such is not further considered here.

-The questionnaire was completed by 50 lecturers in education in 2007 and 50 lecturers in health and life science-related disciplines in 2010, all at the same English university.
-The education staff were canvassed at an away-day event and the scientists were canvassed when they met as academic teams.
+The questionnaire was completed by 50 lecturers in education in 2007 and 50 lecturers in health and life science-related disciplines in 2010, all at the same English University.
+Education staff were canvassed at an 'away day' event and the scientists were canvassed as they met as academic teams.
 Eleven staff developers were canvassed in 2011 at an event concerning learning and teaching practice, and a further participant completed the questionnaire in 2012.
-The nature of the staff developers group is explained in full in Taras and Davies (2017): they were each from a different UK HE provider, all had national-level involvement in the external recognition of taught programmes for junior academic staff in learning and teaching, and had established institutional practice in staff development.
-Responses from each group in isolation have been published: educators in Taras (2008), scientists in Taras and Davies (2013, 2014) and staff developers in Taras and Davies (2017).
+The nature of the staff developers group is explained in full in Taras and Davies (2017); they were each from a different UK HE provider; all had a national-level involvement in the external recognition of taught programmes for junior academic staff in learning and teaching, had established institutional practice in staff development.
+Responses from each group in isolation have been published: educators in

+Taras (2008a); scientists in Taras and Davies (2013, 2014); staff developers in Taras and Davies (2017).

-All participants were told that the questionnaire had to be completed anonymously and they were requested to answer the questions in order and not to go back.
-They were instructed not to confer but that they could ask for clarification of any question.
+All were told that the questionnaire must be completed anonymously and to answer the questions in order and not to go back.
+They were told not to confer but that they could ask for clarification of any question.
 No respondent took more than 15 minutes to complete the task.

-In the main, the questions asked for a yes or no response, though some required written comment; questions 1 and 3 asked for a rough definition of first summative and then formative assessment; questions 2 and 4 asked for examples of summative and formative tasks, respectively; question 15 asked for the relationship between formative work and summative work; and questions 43 and 44 asked again for definitions of summative and formative assessment.
-For the questions requiring interpretation, key words were identified to find the general trends and the responses were classified, where possible, as 'of' or 'for' learning.
+In the main the questions asked for a yes/no response, though some required written comment: questions 1 and 3 asked for a rough definition of first summative and then formative assessment; questions 2 and 4 asked for examples of summative and formative tasks, respectively; question 15 asked for the relationship between formative work and summative work; and questions, 42 and 43 asked again for definitions of summative and formative assessment.
+For the questions requiring interpretation, key words were identified to find the general trends and the responses were classified, where possible as 'as' or 'for' learning.